Adwai-T/Notes/Java/Spring.md

   String name = request.getParameter("studentName");

   //Create custom Message with the name
-  String mesg = "Hello " + name + ", We hope you are having a wonderful day."
+  String mesg = "Hello " + name + ", We hope you are having a wonderful day.";

   //Add the message to the Model model.addAttribute("message", mesg);